jbaudanza/rack-asset-compiler/README.md

       :url => '/css',
       :syntax => :scss # :sass or :scss, defaults to :scss

+## Running without an HTTP cache
+If your stack doesn't include an HTTP cache (like Varnish), the compilation step will run each time a new visitor requests a compiled resource.

+An easy solution is to use [Rack::Cache][rack-cache]

+    require 'rack/asset_compiler'
+    require 'rack/cache'
+    use Rack::Cache # Make sure this comes first use Rack::AssetCompiler, ...

+If you're running on Heroku, you get Varnish for free.
+So you don't have to worry about this.

+If you're running locally, the user agent cache in your browser is sufficient.
+So you also don't need to worry about this.

 ## Contribute

 Contributions must be accompanied by passing tests.
 To run the test suite for